Cathedral of Saint Patrick (Charlotte, North Carolina)

-The Cathedral of Saint Patrick is the seat of the Diocese of Charlotte of the Roman Catholic Church in Charlotte, North Carolina in the United States.
+The Cathedral of Saint Patrick is the seat of the Diocese of Charlotte of the Roman Catholic Church in Charlotte, North Carolina, in the United States.
 It is the mother church of the Diocese of Charlotte and is the seat of its bishop.

-In 1987, the cathedral was included as a contributing property in the Dilworth Historic District, listed on the National Register of Historic Places.

-As of July 2025, the Very Reverend Peter Ascik is the rector of St. Patrick Cathedral.

 History

+Saint Patrick's Church

+Saint Patrick's Church in Charlotte was the forerunner of the Cathedral of Saint Patrick.
+During the early 20th century, Saint Peter's Parish, founded in 1851, was the only one serving Catholics in Charlotte.
+At that time, the area was under the jurisdiction of the Diocese of Raleigh.
+By the late 1930s, a second parish was needed in the city to meet the needs of the growing population.
-Construction of St. Patrick as a mission church in Charlotte began on March 17,1938, with funds donated by John Henry Phelan to honor his parents.
-Frank Frimmer, an Austrian architect, was hired to design the church.

-St. Patrick was consecrated on September 4, 1939, by Bishop Eugene J. McGuinness from the Diocese of Raleigh.
-It became the first church in North Carolina to be consecrated after it was completed.

-A rectory and convent were added to St. Patrick in 1941.
-In 1942, the Diocese designated St. Patrick as a parish, with Monsignor Arthur R. Freeman as pastor.
+On March 17, 1938, construction began on Saint Patrick, a mission church of Saint Peter's.
+It was funded by the philanthropist John Henry Phelan.
+The congregation hired the Austrian architect Frank Frimmer to design the church.
+Saint Patrick's Church was consecrated on September 4, 1939, by Bishop Eugene J. McGuinness of Raleigh.
+It became the first Catholic church in North Carolina to be consecrated after its completion.
+The parish added a rectory and convent to Saint Patrick in 1941.
+In 1942, the diocese designated Saint Patrick's as a parish, with Monsignor Arthur R. Freeman as pastor.

+Cathedral of Saint Patrick

-In 1972, Pope Paul VI erected the Diocese of Charlotte and designated St. Patrick Church as its cathedral.
-Monsignor Richard Allen was appointed as the first rector of the cathedral.
+In 1972, Pope Paul VI erected the Diocese of Charlotte and designated Saint Patrick's Church as the Cathedral of Saint Patrick.
+Monsignor Richard Allen was appointed as its first rector.

-St. Patrick underwent a major renovation that closed it for six months in 1979.
-The original high altar installed by the Benedictines, was replaced with a freestanding altar.
+Saint Patrick underwent a major renovation that closed it for six months in 1979.
+The original high altar, installed by the Benedictines, was replaced with a freestanding altar.
 The parish also added artwork of local and religious significance.
 In June 1979, Bishop Michael J. Begley presided over the celebration of St. Patrick's reopening.

-In 1996, the parish repositioned the altar, baptismal font, statues and ambo within the church and installed and a hardwood floor.
-They removed dark oak wainscoting installed in 1979 to recreated the appearance of the interior in 1939.
+In 1996, the parish repositioned the altar, baptismal font, statues and ambo within the cathedral and installed a hardwood floor.
+They removed dark oak wainscoting installed in 1979 to recreate its appearance from 1939.
+In 1987, the Cathedral of Saint Patrick was included as a contributing property in the Dilworth Historic District, listed on the National Register of Historic Places.